-Because I do not travel only in the summer, but also in the fall season and winter too, I needed something to keep me warm from the time I stopped driving and going to bed.
-So I went to this local camping shop and they had those cute little fan heaters, specially made for campers.
-Mine looks almost the same as this and the beautiful part is that it's very safe, because when you accidentally knock it over (happened to me more than once) it immediately stops, so nothing can get burned.
-The moment you lift it from its 'feet', it stops; put it down and it runs again.
-Ceramic Fan Heater
+I do not travel only in the summer, but also in the fall season and winter too.
+I needed something to keep me warm in the evenings.
+In the local camping shop I found this cute little fan heater, made for campers.
+Mine looks almost the same as this Ceramic Fan Heater.
+The beautiful part is, that these heaters are very safe to use.
+When knocked over they stop immediately and nothing can get burned.

 Organizing Saves a Lot of Time and Space

 I keep all the stuff I need for these short trips in separate boxes, so I don't have to go looking for stuff when I have to leave.
 All has its own place, even my fishing gear.
-I once forgot my bag full of clothing and it was a four day trip, so first thing in the morning I had to find a store like Walmart, to get some shorts, t-shirts, underwear, toothbrush, toothpaste and more.
+I once forgot my bag full of clothing and it was a four day trip.
+First thing in the morning I had to find a store like Walmart, to get some basic clothing.
+Not easy in a place without big cities.
 You always discover something missing when you're too far away to turn back to pick it up.
-I keep a special set of bedding stored with my camping stuff.

 Update April 2, 2016

 From today on my dear old blue Van will be history.
 After 20 years of joy I have to say goodbye, because her body is rusting away.
 She won't pass the yearly inspection anymore.
 Too much corrosion underneath to be safe.